Unconventional Flowers for Fall

 "When you think of fall color, you no doubt think of mums and pansies.
-After all, they're the most popular plants of the season, and supplies are plentiful," Paul says.
+After all, they're the most popular plants of the season, and supplies are plentiful," says master gardener Paul James.
 "But the next time you think of fall color, think of spring."

 Flowering plants will do well in the spring because of their propensity for cool weather will do just as well - if not better - during the cool months of fall.